apiel/zicBox/zicXYv2/note.md

 # Todo list

+- TODO fix param selection

 - TODO scatter
 - in master, what todo with:
-  - #include "audio/MMfilter.h"   <----- might keep master filter
   - #include "audio/ScatterXY.h"  <----- this will be replaced, with audio/Scatter.h

 - makefile to create the image and release it